ga-wdi-boston/rails-api-many-to-many/README.md

 ### Adding Via ActiveRecord

-First, let's open our Rails console with `rails console`
+First, let's open our Rails console with `bin/rails console`

 And Let's create some books and borrowers